dsi-agpt/minibus-skeleton/README.md

 ####Alerts

-The facts that deserve to be brought to the knowledge of the dministrators can be subject to alerts with 3 severity levels.
-Then, they can be displayed and filtered under the "Alerts" tab of the web interface.
+The facts that deserve to be brought to the knowledge of administrators can be subject to alerts with 3 severity levels.
+Then, they will be displayed and filtered under the "Alerts" tab of the web interface.

 ```php
 $this->alertWarn($message);